-Acceptance and Commitment Therapy (ACT) is a mindfulness- and evidence based therapy shown to help with trauma, anxiety, depression, addiction, chronic pain, OCD, and psychosis.
-Considered a "third-wave" CBT approach, ACT effectively works by addressing troubling thoughts and feelings not by challenging them, but by accepting them and relating to them with compassion.
+Acceptance and Commitment Therapy (ACT) is a mindfulness- and evidence based therapy shown to help with trauma, anxiety, depression, addiction, chronic pain, OCD, and anger.
+Considered a "third-wave" CBT approach, ACT effectively works by addressing troubling thoughts and feelings not by challenging them, but by accepting them and relating to them with curiosity.
 Rooting behavior in values-driven actions, rather than impulsivity or avoidance, guides clients towards a rich, meaningful life.

 Research shows that no matter what modality of therapy is used, it is the quality of the relationship between client and therapist that most determines positive outcomes.
-By applying the evidence-based principles of Attachment theory, Interpersonal Neuropsychology and Relational-cultural theory, our therapists seek to develop a uniquely secure, present-centered and multiculturally informed relationship with each and every person we help.
+By applying the evidence-based principles of Attachment theory, Interpersonal Neuropsychology and Relational-cultural theory, our therapists seek to develop a uniquely secure, present-centered and multiculturally informed connection with each and every person we help.

 Make Like a Flower and Bloom